pik-copan/pyunicorn/docs/source/tutorials.rst

 Tutorials
 =========

-The tutorials are designed to be self-explanatory.
-For further details on the used classes and methods please refer to the :doc:`api_doc`.
-The tutorials are set up as Jupyter notebooks that can be accessed read-only through the links below.
-The original, runnable notebook files can be found in the ``examples`` folder of ``pyunicorn``'s root directory.
+The tutorials are designed to be self-explanatory, and are set up as Jupyter notebooks that can be accessed read-only through the links below.
+The original, executable notebook files can be found in the folder ``pyunicorn/examples``.

 .. toctree::
     :maxdepth: 1
     :glob:

     tutorials/*

+For further details on the used classes and methods, please refer to the :doc:`api_doc` documentation.